 A person who has been suspected of perpetrating a crime has the right to maintain their silence until their case has been resolved.
 The individual has the constitutionally protected right not to be compelled to witness against themselves and to utilize any statement they provide in a manner that is to their advantage.
 The accused are permitted to raise the defense of Alibi without reneging on their basic rights to silence and immunity from self-incrimination.
 ALIBI AS A RULE: SURVIVAL OF THE ALLEGED DECEASED:

 This rule applies when the victim of a murder is discovered alive in a different location or at a different time, in which case it is important to show that the murder did not occur.
+For instance, if A is charged with killing B on February 20, 2005, but B is

+99Babudas v State of MP

-For instance, if A is charged with killing B on February 20, 2005, but B is afterward discovered to be alive on March 4, 2020, both facts are pertinent under section 11 of the Evidence Act.
+afterward discovered to be alive on March 4, 2020, both facts are pertinent under section 11 of the Evidence Act.

+THIRD PERSON COMMITTING THE OFFENCE: